 You searched long and hard for the perfect home.
 It is your white picket fence.
 It was perfect when you found it.
 You decided to get the house and put together an offer.
 The seller accepted, but then you get some news from them directly.
 They suddenly don’t want to sell.
 Is this legal?
 Backing out of an accepted house offer can be tricky.
 Is this even possible?
 Can a home seller Back Out Of An Accepted Offer On A House?
 Also, can a buyer back out of an accepted offer?

 Concerns about having a seller back out of an offer that’s accepted are pretty reasonable.
-After all, you tend to expect it to be an (almost) done deal, right?
+After all, you expect it to be an (almost) done deal, right?
 Well, it should be.
-But, like with any other major issue in the world, it doesn’t always play out that way.
+But, like any other major global issue, it doesn’t always play out that way.
 It’s time to discuss what every buyer should know.

 Buying a home gets stressful, and there are plenty of moments during the sale of a house where something can go awry.
-We all dread the thought of having an offer accepted on our dream home, only for the seller to change their mind and leave you in the dust.
+We all dread accepting an offer on our dream home, only for the seller to change their mind and leave us in the dust.